amchavan/angular-training/README.md

 ```

 If we navigate to http://localhost:4200/ and open the browser's console we should
-see a list of GitHub organizations.
+see a JSON array of GitHub organizations.
 The network view should show an HTTP request to
 the GitHub organizations URL every time we reload the application.

 ## Displaying data on the browser tab